GLAM datasets

 clients_histogram_buckets_counts

-• This process starts by creating wildcards for os and app_build_id which are needed for aggregating values across os and build IDs later on.
+• This process creates wildcards for os and app_build_id, which are needed for aggregating values across os and build IDs later on.

 clients_histogram_probe_counts